Bloch-Lorentz magnetoresistance oscillations in delafossites: Ballistic in-plane model in the weak out-of-plane coupling limit

 where \(\boldsymbol{v_\parallel}\) is in-plane velocity.
 Equation \eqref{eq:0ord} describes an electron in a magnetic field with no external forces capable of generating a steady non-equilibrium distribution.
-Furthermore, the scattering term ensures that the steady state solution is \(g_0 = 0\).
+Under these conditions, non-zero scattering ensures that the steady state solution is \(g_0 = 0\).
 Therefore, to first order in \(t_z\) linearised Boltzmann equation is